Support + Funding

 For beer, wine, or cocktails:

-• The Mountaineering Club, 4507 Brooklyn Avenue NE;
+• Mountaineering Club, 4507 Brooklyn Avenue NE

 Upscale cocktail bar with a view of Seattle.
-Located on the top floor of The Graduate Hotel.
+Located on the top floor of the Graduate Hotel.

 For a quick bite to eat:

-• Broadfork Café, 4757 12th Avenue NE
+• Broadfork Cafe, 4757 12th Avenue NE

-Vegan café featuring juices, smoothies, and grainbowls.
+Vegan café featuring juices, smoothies, and grain bowls.

 • U:Don, 4515 University Way NE

 Quick, excellent cafeteria-style Japanese noodle and tempura shop.
-Open until 9:30pm weekdays/10 F/S. Take away only as of July 2021.

 • Thai Tom, 4543 University Way NE